 When you travel by coach or boat, you are entitled to travel with an accompanying person of your choice free of charge if the carrier obliges you to be accompanied for “safety reasons” and would otherwise not let you travel.
 This means that this person, which you choose yourself, will not have to pay to accompany you.

 If your wheelchair or other mobility device is lost or damaged by the carrier, you are entitled to compensation for the amount required to repair or replace it in all transport modes, except for air travel.
-In this case, there is a limit of approximately 1110 Euro for compensation.
+In this case, there is a limit of approximately 1.110 Euro for compensation.

 Air travel